AICNT Publications available on Amazon (commissions earned, affiliate partner).

 c.
 Review of the CNTTS Critical Apparatus

-The final step in identifying and document variants was to review the extensive CNTTS, which is textual database designed to include as much textual information from each manuscript as possible.
+The final step in identifying and documenting variants was to review the extensive CNTTS, which is a textual database designed to include as much textual information from each manuscript as possible.
 The intent is to be an exhaustive computer database, with every manuscript reading, no matter how large or small, included.
 The database offers a great deal more information on any passage than is normally available to the reader through the apparatus of critical editions of the New Testament.

-Part II: AI Translation, Rationale & Methodology
+Preface Part II: AI Translation, Rationale & Methodology

 14. AI As the Solution for Neutral Translation